-Under the Limited Home Rule Township Law, an emergency resolution formerly took effect ten days after it was filed with the township fiscal officer, unless a later time was specified in the resolution.
-The act eliminates this delay in effect and specifies instead that an emergency resolution takes effect immediately upon its passage.
+Under the Limited Home Rule Township Law, an emergency resolution takes effect ten days after it is filed with the township fiscal officer, unless a later time is specified in the resolution.
+The bill eliminates this delay in effect and specifies instead that an emergency resolution takes effect immediately upon its passage.
 (R.C.
 504.11(B).)